haddiebakrie/braketpay_codemagic/README.md

-# braketpay_codemagic
-For buiding IOS
+# Braketpay Mobile app for CODEMAGIC